Jingkang50/OpenPSG/README.md

 ## Contributing
 We appreciate all contributions to improve OpenPSG.
 We sincerely welcome community users to participate in these projects.
 Please refer to [CONTRIBUTING.md](https://github.com/Jingkang50/OpenOOD/blob/v0.5/CONTRIBUTING.md) for the contributing guideline.

+## Acknowledgements
+OpenPSG is developed based on [MMDetection](https://github.com/open-mmlab/mmdetection).
+Most of the two-stage SGG implementations refer to [MMSceneGraph](https://github.com/Kenneth-Wong/MMSceneGraph) and [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+We sincerely appreciate the efforts of the developers from the previous codebases.

 ## Citation
 If you find our repository useful for your research, please consider citing our paper: